BloomBooks/bloom-azure-functions/README.md

 # Environment Variables

-Two environment variables need to be set for the **opds** and **fs** functions to access the relevant parse tables.

-- *OpdsParseAppIdDev* - the AppId key to the development parse table (for *src=dev* in the input URL, the default for the alpha stage of initial development)
-- *OpdsParseAppIdProd* -  the AppId key to the production parse table (for *src=prod* in the input URL, the default after the alpha stage of initial development)

 Some environment variables are needed for the **stats** function to connect to the postgresql database using the stats user.
 - *PGUSER*